zwan2531/DECO2017/README.md

 <img src="./readme/img1.png" width="50%"><img src="./readme/img5.jpg" width="50%">

+## Design Principles

+In this design, I followed three principles: emphasis, harmony and proportion.

+First, I chose to use buttons with different shapes that contrast with the background color as switches for software functions.
+This helps users know more clearly and quickly where to enable these functions.
+At the same time, I reserved a lot of space for the task presentation area to make them more focused on the content.

+The second is the setting of proportions, where larger elements are more important and smaller elements are less important.
+The smaller elements are the TODO logo, the current time and five function buttons.
+The goal is both to make it easier for users to find where features are turned on and to focus on tasks.

+Finally, there is the proportion.
+In fact, every element of my design is not exactly the same, but there are also similarities.
+For example, the four function buttons in the upper right corner have the same color and size but different shapes, especially the two buttons of the tomato clock and stopwatch.
+The same is true for tasks after setting.
+Each task has the same size, but due to the difference in setting time, different information will be displayed in priority color, topic and due date.
+The goal is to create a sense of unity by keeping these elements unique on similar premises, making them seem related and harmonious.

 ## Self-reflection & Challenges

 In the process of this design, the biggest challenge I faced was how to let users understand the functions and operation methods of the software as soon as possible without any hints.
 I try to simplify the page as much as possible to help the user see clearly what each part does.
 Finding the right balance between feature-rich and easy to use can be difficult, and sometimes users get confused because there are so many features.
 I think my interface looks a little dull, but this may be influenced by my desire to make the user more aware of the function.
 I may change some details in the future, such as color, key position and font, etc